 There are also opportunities for a) tracking a spouse by activating a GPS service on his/her cell phone and b) recording conversations wherever the phone is.
-Although stalking is illegal in Illinois and the ramifications should be carefully examined before doing, your client's can activate the tracker on his/her spouse's cell phone if it is a family account, and can check to make sure his/her spouse has not done the same thing in turn.
+Although stalking is illegal in Illinois and the ramifications should be carefully examined before taking any action, your client can activate the tracker on his/her spouse's cell phone if it is a family account, and can check to make sure his/her spouse has not done the same thing in turn.
 (Call your phone provider to ensure that locations service has not been enabled.)
-These GPS services can issue an alert whenever the person setting the program requests.
-And although also illegal in Illinois, there are programs that will voice active a recording whenever there is conversation where the phone is located.
-It may be difficult to determine how a spouse knew certain information, but it may be hard to prove that it was obtained from such an application activated on your client's phone.
-Inform your client of the dangers of leaving their phone on the dinner or lunch table (or anywhere out in the open) when out of earshot of the other spouse, especially when divorce related or embarrassing matters are the subject of discussion.
+These GPS services can issue updates with whatever frequency you request.
+And although also illegal in Illinois, there are voice-activated programs that will automatically start recording whenever there is conversation where the phone is located.
+It can be difficult to prove that information was obtained via such an application, even if it's hard to determine how a spouse would have gotten the information otherwise.
+Inform your client of the dangers of leaving their phone on the dinner or lunch table (or anywhere out in the open) when out of earshot of the other spouse, especially when embarrassing or divorce-related matters are the subject of discussion.

-The new applications for cell phones grows daily.
-This writer does not claim to be knowledgeable about those new and perhaps useful ones.
-Good management may be leaving your cell phone wherever there can be no embarrassing information revealed by its presence.
+The number of new applications for cell phones grows daily.
+This writer does not claim to be knowledgeable about those newer apps that may be useful.
+Good management requires keeping your cell phone where there can be no embarrassing information revealed by its presence.

-If your client has a new cell phone, he or she should beware: where is the old phone?
-It could be their nightmare transformed into a bug in a car, purse, or briefcase providing a road map of activities and conversations.
+If your client has a new cell phone, he or she should ask: where is the old phone?
+If not accounted for, it could become a nightmare, hidden inside a car, purse, or briefcase, becoming a bug providing a road map of activities and conversations.